zcstanley/DATA2LIFT/justiceimpacted/RawData/README.md

 ## Notes

-- The data is as reported to the FBI and may have limitations, such as incomplete reporting from certain regions or agencies.
+- The dataset is as reported to the FBI and may have limitations, such as incomplete reporting from certain regions or agencies.
 - For a comprehensive understanding of the data's scope, sources, and limitations, users are advised to refer to the main README file of the project.